Goldendoodle Acres Visitor Policy

-If you want to make sure you are getting your puppy from a reputable breeder (and you should make sure), you are welcome to read our testimonials, call our vets (yes, they come to our home and give exams) and, also, look under our guarantee to see how our pups are raised and WHERE they are raised.
+If you want to make sure you are getting your puppy from a reputable breeder (and you should make sure), you are welcome to read our testimonials and google reviews, call our vet (yes, she comes to our home and gives exams) and, also, read our guarantee, and view how our pups are raised and WHERE they are raised.
 This should give you the confidence to know you’re working with a good breeder.

 Talk to your vet about vaccination schedules and when it will be safe for your pup to be out in public where other dogs have been.

 We sometimes get asked why we don’t allow families with deposits to visit our pups.
 This is not surprising given the number of ‘what to do when buying a dog’ websites that advocate for visiting the breeder and meeting the pup’s parents first.
 The problem with these sites is their priority is the buyer, not the pups’ or breeders’ health and safety.
 Please remember that our pups are home raised – in rooms in our house.
 This means you can’t come visit the adult dogs or me, without also ‘visiting’ my pups and their Momma.

 Safety of the Pups: